Common Questions about

 Jewelry is a major purchase and should be insured like other valuable items.
-The first step is to have your jewelry appraised by a qualified In Residence Trained Gemological Institute of America Graduate Gemologist as well as an American Gem Society Certified Graduate Gemologist.
-Our appraiser has the educational and gemological background to provide you with an accurate appraisal that can be submitted to the insurance carrier of your choice.
+The first step is to have your jewelry evaluated by an experienced and well trained Gemologist.
+At Troy Vinson Jewelers our appraiser is an In Residence Trained Graduate Gemologist from the Gemological Institute of America as well as an American Gem Society Certified Gemologist Appraiser.
+Our appraiser has the educational and gemological background plus 36+ years experience to provide you with an accurate evaluation that can be submitted to the insurance carrier of your choice.
 Your jewelry deserves protection and security.
 You deserve peace of mind.

-1. Why do I need current appraisals for my jewelry?
+1. Why do I need current Insurance appraisals for my jewelry?

 2. I have homeowner’s insurance.
 If I lose my jewelry, am I automatically covered?